Nov. 25, 885 – During the Siege of Paris, Viking forces sailed the Seine River with a fleet of 300 longships and laid siege to Paris.

 Nov.
 25, 1861 – The Confederate Rest section (originally called Soldiers Rest) was added to the New Burial Ground cemetery (now Magnolia Cemetery in Mobile, Ala.) for Confederate soldiers.

 Nov.
-25, 1861 – During the Civil War, Judah P. Benjamin, Confederate Secretary of War, ordered captured bridge burners in East Tennessee to the tried and hanged if found guilty.
+25, 1861 – During the Civil War, Judah P. Benjamin, Confederate Secretary of War, ordered captured bridge burners in East Tennessee to be tried and hanged if found guilty.

 Nov.
 25, 1861 – During the Civil War, the Confederate Naval Department was in the process of converting the USS Merrimack into the Confederate iron-clad, renamed the CSS Virginia.
 It was a race against time and the USS Monitor, and time was running out for Commander Catesby ap Roger Jones of the Confederate navy.
 It was well known (at least in the higher reaches of the Confederate Navy Secretary’s office) that the Federal Navy was working on a revolutionary armor-plated warship.
 The South needed a counterpart, and the solution had been to refloat the partially-burned hulk of a ship called Merrimack which had been sunk in Norfolk Navy Yard when the Federal forces abandoned the area.
 The parts of the vessel damaged by fire were mostly areas that would have had to be removed to accommodate the new design anyway.
 The first load of armor plate was on Nov.
 25, received by Navy Secretary Stephen Mallory, and sent on to Jones to become the skin of the reborn CSS Virginia.